Canop/miaou/vagrant.md

     vagrant ssh

 Go to `/vagrant/`, and you'll see the `miaou` files.

+Change the `config.json` file to your liking.
+Here is the postgresql configuration for the user that vagrant creates:

+- Database name: `miaou`
+- Database user: `miaou_user`
+- Database password: `password`

 Run `node main.js` to launch the server.
 Open your browser at `http://localhost:8204/` and start hacking!